It’s all about scale. Once you get everything right when talking to one customer, it’s time to do it with six other customers, at the same time.

 These brackets seem to check out when compared with one of our partner call centers, which gets around 237 hours worth of calls in 400 hours of work.

 During the same 400 hours, our agents managed to have over 860 hours of chats.
 This amounts to getting 140 days of chatting in a normal, 30-day month!
-Bare in mind, that our agents also have lunch breaks and experience other interruptions so it’s not like they are constantly chatting.
+Bear in mind, that our agents also have lunch breaks and experience other interruptions so it’s not like they are constantly chatting.

 What’s the catch?
 There is none.
 This kind of efficiency can be reached without any loss in quality.